tl-its-umich-edu/my-learning-analytics/README.md

 ### Control course view options
 View options can be controlled at the global and course level.
 If a view is disabled globally, it will be disabled for every course, even if previously enabled at the course level.
 If a view is not globally disabled, it can still be disabled at the course level.

 `VIEWS_DISABLED` is the comma delimited list of views to disable (default empty).
 The expected name of the view is the same as the view's column name in the `course_view_option` table.
-For example `VIEWS_DISABLED=show_resources_accessed,show_grade_distribution` will disable both the Files Accessed and Grade Distribution views.
+For example `VIEWS_DISABLED=show_resources_accessed,show_grade_distribution` will disable both the Resources Accessed and Grade Distribution views.

 Note that by default all views are enabled when a course is added.